Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 Read Also

-While Exodus 23 introduces the feasts, later Scripture reveals their prophetic layers.
-The prophets and New Testament writers often connect these festivals to future events in God’s plan.
+While Exodus 23 introduces the feasts within Israel’s worship system, later Scripture gradually reveals their prophetic significance in greater depth.
+The prophets and New Testament writers repeatedly connect these festivals to future events within God’s unfolding plan of redemption.

 • Unleavened Bread points to Christ’s death and our call to holiness.